aomlomics/protocols/protocol_sampling_sterivex_beads.md

 Preparation

-1. Prepare a 2% bleach solution by diluting 5% household bleach with DI water and storing in an 8 L carboy.
+1. Prepare a 1:20 dilution bleach solution by mixing 1 part household bleach (5-9% sodium hypochlorite) with DI water and storing in an 8 L carboy.
 2. Wearing gloves, prepare the Sterivex filters by carefully adding 1 tube of Zymo ZR BashingBeads.
 It is recommended to cut off the top half of a 1000 uL tip and place it into the top of the Sterivex filter to act as a funnel while pouring beads into the Sterivex.
 3. Label each Sterivex filter with a pre-printed sticker.
 4. Attach hose-barb adapter to one end of peristaltic pump tubing.
 5. Attach serological pipette to other end of peristaltic pump tubing.
-6. Sterilize 60 mL syringe with 2% bleach.
+6. Sterilize 60 mL syringe with 1:20 dilution bleach solution.

 Sampling